simple2d/simple2d/README.md

 void on_key_down(const char *key) { ... }
 ```

-These functions can actually be named.
-In this example, their names just match the window structure's member names for simplicity.
-Once defined, register the function pointers with the window:
+Then attach the callbacks to the window:

 ```c
 window->on_key = on_key;